karttur/setup-theme-blog/_posts/2017/2017-12-30-setup-jekyll-theme-blog.md

 Select a Jekyll theme you like, either from the list of officially [supported themes](https://pages.github.com/themes/), or from other web pages offering Jekyll themes, like [jekyllthemes.io](https://jekyllthemes.io) or [jekyllthemes.org](http://jekyllthemes.org).
 You can also search directly in GitHub.com.
 If you are looking for an easy solution, you could use the default Jekyll theme [minima], that I used for creating [my first blog](https://karttur.github.io/setup-blog/).

 When downloading your chosen theme, you will be directed to the GitHub repository for that theme.
-Click the <span class='button'>Clone or Download</span> button, and select either alternative, for this post I tried 'Download ZIP'.
-When the zip file is dowloaded, unzip, and then copy the complete content of the theme folder into the repository folder you just created with <span class='app'>GitHub desktop.app</span>.
+Click the <span class='button'>Clone or Download</span> button, and select either alternative.
+If you have a local clone of your GitHub.com account it is probably simpler to clone, GitHub.com will ask if you allow opening <span class='app'>GitHub desktop</span> and clone the theme.
+If you select 'Download ZIP', wait for the download to finish, unzip, and then copy the complete content of the theme folder into the repository folder you just created with <span class='app'>GitHub desktop.app</span>.
 The <span class='file'>\_config.yml</span> file should be directly under your repository folder.
 You are copying/moving to the correct folder if your system asks if the <span class='file'>README.md</span> should be overwritten (whether or not to overwrite is your choice, you can anyway edit <span class='file'>README.md</span> later).

 Now you should have a repository set up with a Jekyll theme of your choice.
 Open the <span class='app'>Terminal.app</span> (see this [blog post](https://karttur.github.io/setup-blog/2017/12/21/setup-blog-tools.html#opening-and-understanding-the-terminal) if you are not familiar with the <span class='app'>Terminal</span>).
 To change directory (cd) to your newly created repository, write <span class='terminal'>$ cd</span> at the prompt, followed by the local path to your repository.
 Instead of writing the path, you can just drag the path from a <span class='app'>Finder</span> window to the <span class='app'>Terminal</span> prompt, and it will be pasted automatically: